dedica-team/nivio/docs/source/schema/Models/GroupDescription.rst

      - github: https://github.com/dedica-team/nivio
    * - name
      - String
+     - A human-readable name
+     - **required**, defaults to null
+     - null
+   * - owner
+     - String
+     - The business owner of the group.
+     - optional, defaults to null
+     - null
+   * - parentIdentifier
+     - String
      -
      - optional, defaults to null
      - null
+   * - tags
+     - List
+     -
+     - optional, defaults to null
+     - null
-   * - owner
+   * - type
      - String
-     - The business owner of the group.
+     - The type of the component.
+A string describing its nature.
+If no icon is set, the type determines the displayed icon.
      - optional, defaults to null
      - null